Darnell Lamont Walker: Children's television and media

 Walker had self-published a children's book titled The Most Beautiful Thing in the World, about a boy who dreams of becoming a pilot, but learns he will be losing his sight.
 He also wrote I Hate That I Have to Tell You (2016), which is about how to deal with encounters with the police.
 In 2018, Walker applied to and joined the Sesame Street Writers Room Fellowship.

 Walker joined the Karma's World writing team, writing his first episode in 2019.
 He wrote the episode "Friendship in a Flash" about Karma making a new friend with dyslexia and her misinformation about the learning disability.
 He said that the episode aired over two years after he wrote it.
 In December 2022, he and the show's writing team received a nomination for Outstanding Writing for an Animated Program at the 1st Children's and Family Emmy Awards.

 Also in 2019, Walker joined the Blue's Clues & You! writing team as a script coordinator.

 In 2021, he announced he would be creating an animated short film, Our Song, which is about a boy with ectrodactyly (missing fingers and toes), who wants to play the piano.
 It is based on a friend's son with the same condition.
 The project is seeking crowdfunding.

-Walker did the teleplay for episodes of Face's Music Party which aired on Nick Jr.
+Walker did the teleplay for episodes of Face's Music Party, which aired on the Nick Jr. Channel.

+Playwright

+Walker’s work has been featured Off-Broadway, including a monologue written for a production about Harlem crime boss Ellsworth “Bumpy” Johnson, produced by the Classical Theatre of Harlem.
+The monologue contributed to Walker’s growing reputation for crafting deeply human characters grounded in historical and cultural truth.

 Other ventures

 Walker has also worked as a "death doula, writing teacher, creativity coach, and world explorer".
 This included being a faculty member at the Esalen Institute.
-In 2015, he started a business called Passport Required, in which he guides tourists from the Black community on a backpacking tour to random parts of the world.
+In 2015, he started a business called Passport Required, in which he guides travelers from the Black community on a backpacking tour to random parts of the world.

 He created a narrative installation which resembled a darkroom for Art Gaysel 2022.